STYLESHEET Yearbook for Women’s History, June 2017

 Length and Format

-- The Yearbook accepts illustrated papers, but please mind that it is the responsibility of the author to provide both the images and secure the permission to reproduce them.
+- The Yearbook accepts illustrated papers.
+It is the author’s responsibility to provide both the images (300 dpi min) and secure the permission to reproduce them.

 - All contributions are written in British English.
 Oxford spelling rules apply.

 - All contributions must be submitted as Word files.
 The file name consists of the author’s name + file type, for example, ‘Jones_article.doc’, ‘Jones_biography.doc’.